 Grandparents or other family members

-If a family member or friend keeps your child at their home on a regular basis, it can be helpful if they have car seats installed in their vehicle.
+If a family member or friend keeps your child at their home on a regular basis, it can be helpful if they have a car seat installed in their vehicle.
 This way you will not have to move your child’s seat from one vehicle to another or risk forgetting to leave the car seat with them when the child will be in their care.

 If your child attends a daycare or child care center and will be going on outings or field trips, they will need a car seat.
 Be sure the center has a car seat for every child that is unexpired, age appropriate and checked for safe installation.